xiaohan2012/daily-reading/week-plans/oct-9.md

 - bound on how much the core number can change for `u<v` case
 - example on `u<v`
 - finished the SDM submission (exhausted!)

+## Sunday

+for the batch motivation, time analysis mistake